nanshet/NSEStockAutomation/README.md

    Choose Import > Maven > Existing Maven Project

 3 **Install Dependencies Maven will automatically download required dependencies from pom.xml.**
+  -If you are still facing issues with libraries just Navigate to Project-> Clean/Build the Project One more thing you can try is Right click on Main Project --> Run As--> Maven Install

 4 **Configure Browsers**

   Make sure your system has Chrome, Firefox, or Edge installed.